GTech-Solutions/GTechIndustries/libs/shared-components/README.md

 Run `nx test shared-components` to execute the unit tests via [Jest](https://jestjs.io).

-Run nx run project-name:storybook to start storybook for the project.
+Run nx run shared-components:storybook to start storybook for the project.

+Run nx g @nx/react:stories --project=shared-components to generate stories for the project.